harmony-one/onebtc/specs/onebtc-spec/docs/source/security_performance/security-analysis.rst

 **Preliminaries**

 A Vault has a private/public keypair :math:`(v, V)`, where :math:`V = v·G` and :math:`G` is the base point of the secp256k1 curve.
-Upon registration, the Vault submits public key :math:`V` to the BTC-Parachain storage.
+Upon registration, the Vault submits public key :math:`V` to the BTC-Bridge storage.

 **Issue protocol via new OKD scheme**

-1. When a user creates an issue request, the BTC-Parachain
+1. When a user creates an issue request, the BTC-Bridge
     a.
-Computes :math:`c = H(V || id)`, where id is the unique issue identifier, generated on-chain by the BTC-Parachain using the user’s AccountId and an internal auto-incrementing nonce as input.
+Computes :math:`c = H(V || id)`, where id is the unique issue identifier, generated on-chain by the BTC-Bridge using the user’s AccountId and an internal auto-incrementing nonce as input.
     b.
 Generates a new public key (“deposit public key”) :math:`D = V·c` and then the corresponding BTC RIPEMD-160 hash-based address :math:`addr(D)` (‘deposit’ address) using :math:`D` as input.
     c.
 Stores :math:`D` and :math:`addr(D)` alongside the id of the Issue request.
 2. The user deposits the amount of to-be-issued BTC to :math:`addr(D)` and submits the Bitcoin transaction inclusion proof, alongside the raw Bitcoin transaction, to BTC-Relay.